 Pottuvil / Sri Lanka · 2015 beach religion

-One day we did a little trip to the Kudumbigala rock monastery and these monks sure knew where to put their workplace.
+One day we took a little trip to Kudumbigala, a rock monastery whose monks sure knew where to put their workplace.
 Those views.

 Kudumbigala / Sri Lanka · 2015 Vikki

 Kudumbigala / Sri Lanka · 2015 top of the rock

 Kudumbigala / Sri Lanka · 2015 stony tongue